Atlanta Optometrist Malpractice Lawyer

 Optometry malpractice refers to an eye doctor’s failure to provide an appropriate level of care, which, in turn, causes an injury or death.

-When you file an ophthalmic malpractice lawsuit in Atlanta, you will have the burden of proving:
+When you file an ophthalmic malpractice lawsuit in Atlanta, you will typically have the burden of proving:

 • Duty: You must establish that the optometrist owed you a duty of care.
 This exists when there is a legitimate doctor-patient relationship.